-Author Philippa Gregory tells the interweaving stories of the women who were decisive figures in the War of the Roses.
+Author Philippa Gregory tells the interweaving stories of the women who were decisive figures in the Wars of the Roses.
 Gregory brings a rich story of intrigue, betrayal, love and bloodshed vividly to life.
-For Gregory these women matter as much as the kings and nobles in this age of instability and dynastic feud.
+For Gregory, these women matter as much as the kings and nobles in this age of instability and dynastic feud.

 She describes the lives of Elizabeth Woodville, the White Queen, a commoner whose beauty enchanted a king and who suffered shocking tragedy as she struggled to hold a grip on the throne for herself and for her children.

-The programme also sees Gregory reveal the real character of Margaret Beaufort, mother of the Tudor dynasty.
+Gregory also reveals the real character of Margaret Beaufort, mother of the Tudor dynasty.
 This extraordinary woman devotes her life to the cause of her son Henry Tudor and plays a cunning game of alliance and conspiracy to keep his claim to the throne of England alive.
-She is never queen but ends the era more powerful that Queen Elizabeth or Queen Anne.
+She is never queen, but ends the era more powerful than Queen Elizabeth or Queen Anne.
 Her brilliant strategic plotting steers her exiled son to the pinnacle of power.

 You are at the last episode